aurelienizl/apt-cacher/README.md

 # Proxy Caching Server

 A lightweight, asynchronous HTTP proxy caching server implemented in Python.
 This project uses persistent SQLite storage along with an in-memory TTL cache to efficiently cache and serve HTTP responses, reducing redundant network requests and improving response times.
+Note: This project is not compliant with RFC 7234 standard.

 ## Features